TWO teenage terrors who tore around Burnley General Hospital on their bikes have been given anti-social behaviour orders.

 Sgt Martyn Holt said: “These teenagers have plagued local residents in the Queensgate and Lanehead area of Burnley for years now.

-“Local officers have worked together with the public and as a result we have managed to secure the two ASBOs.
+“Local officers have worked together with members of the public and as a result we have managed to secure the two ASBOs.
 It is a great example of the police and communities working together to solve local issues.

 “There has been a significant reduction in anti-social behaviour in both of the areas since the ASBOs have been put in place.”